dsccommunity/TheDSCBook/manuscript/lcm-pull-server.md

 1. The body of the HTTP request, digitally signed using the node's self-generated private key.
 Bear in mind that the body of the request contains the public key - the pull server can therefore validate the signature.
 The current date - included in another HTTP header - is added into the signed information.
 2. The signature itself is then run through an HMAC hash process, using the RegistrationKey.

-So in order to validate the Authorization: header, the pull server must repeat the signature process, and then create the HMAC using each RegistrationKey that the pull server knows about.
+So in order to validate the "Authorization:"" header, the pull server must repeat the signature process, and then create the HMAC using each RegistrationKey that the pull server knows about.
 If one of the the results matches what the node sent, then it is considered authorized.

 This Authorization header is re-sent with _every registration packet_, which happens _every time the node runs a consistency check_.
 However, remember that the node doesn't actually "remember" that it successfully registered in the past, and the pull server isn't obligated to re-check the Authorization header.
 My understanding is that, for the native pull server, the Authorization header is ignored if the AgentId is known to the pull server.
 Given that the AgentId - a GUID - is pretty hard to guess, it seems that on the second-and-subsequent registrations, the AgentId alone is sufficient to re-authorize the node.
 That isn't the case on Azure Automation's pull server, which as I've mentioned relies on a sort of client certificate authentication, based on the last certificate the node sent.

-The node's self-generated certificate is good for one year, is automatically renewed or re-generated, and is sent to the pull server on each registration. _After_ authorizing the node, the pull server should take whatever certificate information is in the registration request as canonical, and store it.
+The node's self-generated certificate is good for one year, is automatically renewed or regenerated, and is sent to the pull server on each registration. _After_ authorizing the node, the pull server should take whatever certificate information is in the registration request as canonical, and store it.

 ### Node Check-In
 This occurs each time the node runs a consistency check.